 Some Smart Thermostats will even send you an energy report and guide you to a more energy-efficient heating and cooling routine—which will also save you lots on energy bills over the lifetime of your house!

-Many people have really taken to the since it does everything you could possibly ask of a thermostat (and pays for itself in under two years!!), however there are a myriad of other products on the market depending on special features and price point.
+Many people have really taken to the Nest Learning Thermostat since it does everything you could possibly ask of a thermostat (and pays for itself in under two years!!), however there are a myriad of other products on the market depending on special features and price point.

 For more ideas and inspiration on how to reduce your home’s energy usage, here are a few more ideas for energy-saving appliances, smart home technology, and other efficient heating and cooling devices!

 * This article contains affiliate links.
 Which means at no additional cost to you, if you click through and make a purchase, Realty Sage may earn revenue.